ADIKURWA/ESP32Marauder/ESP32-Marauder-Kit.md

 You have two options for installing firmware.
 If you want to hit the ground running as fast as possible with minimal effort, I recommend Option 1.
 You will also have Option 1 available in future firmware updates (see [Update Firmware](update-firmware)).
 If you want to get to know the source code and the build process, try Option 2.
 If Option 2 fails, try Option 1.

 ### Installing Firmware Over The Air (OTA) (Option 1)(easy)
+The original ESP32 Marauder firmware uses many libraries and a few IDF modifications.
+To avoid having to install and configure all of these libraries, this options allows the user to install a very basic firmware to the ESP32 Marauder.
+This firmware will not involve any additional libraries or configurations and it will allow the user to install the precompiled Marauder binary via a web browser.

 1. Follow the instructions under [Arduino IDE Setup](arduino-ide-setup)
 2. Open the Arduino IDE
 3. Plug your ESP32 Marauder Kit into a USB port using a micro USB data cable and select the COM port under `Tools`>`Port`